Minutes of the May 20, 2002 Meeting

 Smoky Mountain AMS Chapter

-The meeting went very well, but we missed two very important people.
-Six of us met at Naples for dinner and conversation.
-There were about 13 at the meeting on the UT campus.
+Six members met at Naples for dinner and conversation.
+There were about 13 members at the meeting on the UT campus.
 There was some conversation about a possible meeting at Oak Ridge and the problems with security.
-I certainly do not understand any details.
 The July meeting was mentioned as a possibility.
-I mentioned dues and the only response was from Ernie Roberts, one of my old DataStreme Teachers.
-He was not sure if he had paid and I had no records so we decided to wait till the next meeting.

 Return to Smoky Mountain Chapter Main Page